EgzonIseini/VP_Project/README.md

 The purpose of `Balls` is very similar to that of `Row` it simply wraps all the available balls and provides an easier to use interface for the application classes.
 In addition to these functionalities, the `Balls` class offers methods to start moving the balls and checking whether all balls are out of play.
 `BallStart` on the other hand is a helper class which implements some functions used for calculations, mainly of movement points.
 #### Constants
-The constants class as the name suggests it is used for storing the constants which are used throughout the application, such as the block size, ball radius etc. Constants is a `sealed` class with `private` constructor, so its values cannot be altered in any way.
+The constants class as the name suggests it is used for storing the constants which are used throughout the application, such as the block size, ball radius etc. `Constants` is a `sealed` class with `private` constructor, so its values cannot be altered in any way.
+### Putting everything together
+The whole game is put together on the main `Form` of this project.
+We divided the code of the main form into 3 logical parts member variables, form methods and helper methods.
+Member variables obviously include every needed object to make the game work, such as rows, balls etc.
+Form methods are all the event handler methods, such as `MouseMove` and `Paint`, and the helper methods are simply there to make this whole thing a bit less messy.
+Among the most important helper methods we can distinguish the methods used for serialization, namely, `OpenPreviousGame()` and `SaveGame()`.
+Serialization in this application is fully automated, what we mean by this is that there is no need for the user to click a save button or something of that kind, whenever the user exits the game, serialization is performed automatically without the user knowing at all.
+The same holds for deserialization, whenever the game is started it checks for previously saved games, if such a game exists it loads it, if it does not it generates a new one.